Skip to main content

 Set environment variables

-To configure HuggingFace and Replicate providers, be sure to set the following environment variables:
+To configure the OpenRouter provider, be sure to set the environment variable:

 Add test cases